Tips for Comic-Con

 • Be sure your downtown map clearly marks the direction of one-way streets.

-• If driving, leave early to get a space.
+• If driving, leave early to get a parking space.
+They fill up quickly.

 • Locate your hotel shuttle stop and see which section of the convention center is closest.